nats-io/nats-architecture-and-design/adr/ADR-43.md

 being discarded.

 When a message with the `Nats-TTL` header is published to a stream with the feature disabled the message will be rejected with an error.

+### Sources and Mirrors

+When messages arrive over a Source or a Mirror processing is a little bit different: Where for a normal client-published message we would reject it if the stream lacks the feature from a Source/Mirror we would accept it.

+This allow one to make archives of record that would include these messages, however if the Source or Mirror has the `AllowMsgTTL` set those message with the header will be processed as above.

+Sources may set the `LimitsTTL` option but Mirrors may not since the `LimitsTTL` behavior will insert new messages into the Stream it might make it impossible to match sequences in the 2 Mirrors.

 ## Limit Tombstones